Why The Last 'Wild' Horses Really Aren't

 While the researchers had assumed that the Botai horses would be the ancestors of modern domesticated horses, that's not what they found.

-"Instead, we found that they are the ancestors of what we call today the 'wild horses,'" says Orlando.
+"Instead, we found that they are the ancestors of what we call today the 'wild horses,' " says Orlando.

 It looks like the Botai culture's use of horses petered out to a dead end, as the horses somehow became untethered from humans and produced the feral descendants known today as Przewalski's horses, which are commonly described as the only wild horses left in the world.

 "The first time we saw this result, none of us could believe it.
-It was that surprising, this is like turning upside all the theories," says Orlando.
+It was that surprising — this is like turning upside [down] all the theories," says Orlando.
 "We spent a full year trying to kill the evidence we see, and we are very confident that the evidence we see is extremely robust."

-Although the Botai culture has the first known evidence of horse domestication, archaeologists have puzzled over a gap of about a thousand years after that before domesticated horses began to suddenly show up more regularly in the archaeological record, when things like chariots and harness fittings appeared and spread rapidly across Eurasia.
+Although the Botai culture has the first known evidence of horse domestication, archaeologists have puzzled over a gap of about 1,000 years after that before domesticated horses began to suddenly show up more regularly in the archaeological record, when things like chariots and harness fittings appeared and spread rapidly across Eurasia.

-"This research helps explain something that's troubled people for awhile," says Bendrey, noting that this pattern would make a lot more sense if there were separate domestication events, first by the Botai and then later somewhere else.
+"This research helps explain something that's troubled people for a while," says Bendrey, noting that this pattern would make a lot more sense if there were separate domestication events, first by the Botai and then later somewhere else.

-Now scientists are on a quest to figure out where, and to learn what population of historic horses gave rise to the modern-day ones that we're all so familiar with, says Sandra Olsen, an archaeologist at the University of Kansas, who has done work in Botai villages.
+Now scientists are on a quest to figure out where, and to learn which population of historic horses gave rise to the modern-day ones that we're all so familiar with, says Sandra Olsen, an archaeologist at the University of Kansas, who has done work in Botai villages.

 "We scientists are a bit sad because we feel that a bit of biodiversity has been lost, in that there are no more wild horses," says Olsen.
 "But the reality is, they disappeared some time ago."